 HOW DO I VOTE WITH MARCH FOR OUR LIVES?

 We’re a nonpartisan group that believes in common-sense gun violence reforms and smart policies over candidates and parties.
 We recommend you research the candidates before you go vote.
 Most states will let you look up your ballot for you before you show up at the polls.
-And if you’re able – join us for Walkout to Vote.
-We’ll be walking out of class to vote at 10am local time on Election Day.

 WHAT DO I DO AFTER I VOTE?